Diagnosing Noncancerous (Benign) Breast Conditions

 To diagnose a breast condition, your healthcare provider will take your complete health

 Do a complete physical exam to:

-Locate any lump and feel its features (for example, texture, size, and relationship
+Locate any lump and feel its features, such as texture, size, and relationship to

 Look for changes in the nipples or the skin of the breast

 Check lymph nodes under the arm and above the collarbones

 Request a lab microscopic exam of nipple discharge if there is nipple discharge other